CF-CSA/edSFAC/README.md

 # edSFAC
-Scripts for the generation of SHELXL SFAC commands from electron scattering factors
+Scripts for the generation of SHELXL SFAC commands from electron scattering factors.
+Ensure to switch to the branch 'main' for seeing the currently active branch.